Table of Contents

 The lower-tier Ryzen AI 7/5 models are different from those in the past, though, as they implement a 2x Zen5, 4x Zen5c configuration on the CPU side, alongside a Radeon 840M iGPU with only 4x CUs.
 In the past, the Ryzen AI 5 340 implemented 3x Zen5 with 3x Zen5c cores in a somewhat more capable CPU.

-Furthermore, the addition of the Ryzen AI 7 445 SKU will only confuse buyers, as this is identical in features and specs to the Ryzen AI 5 435, with minimal increases in CPU/GPU max clocks.
+Furthermore, the addition of the Ryzen AI 7 445 SKU will confuse buyers, as this is identical in features and specs to the Ryzen AI 5 435, with minimal increases in CPU/GPU max clocks.
 And that means potential buyers could choose a Ryzen AI 7 445 notebook hoping it’s a better processor than the Ryzen AI 5 435, even if in reality it is not.
 I would have preferred a leaner lineup of Ryzen AI 7 and AI 5 options.

 Ryzen AI 9 HX 470 / 465 and Ryzen AI 7 450 /435 benchmarks and performance